 Even though there are a bunch of freelance writers around the globe currently doing the same thing as you, it is possible to elevate yourself from the competition to win more gigs.

-In addition to providing the hiring manager with exactly what they want (or didn’t even know that they wanted), you also have to talk about your USPs in any given job application and make sure that your writing is of the highest quality.
+In addition to providing the hiring manager with exactly what they want (or didn’t even know that they wanted), you also have to talk about your USPs and make sure that your writing is of the highest quality.

 Need more help with your freelance writer cover letter?
 I’m here for you, buddy!
 Comment below or pop me an email.